Icefalls

 I don’t remember much from chemistry class.
 I wish I did.
 How does moving water turn into ice?
 How does it create such amazing structures?
 Those are the questions that arise when you visit O Kun De Kun Falls in Michigan’s Upper Peninsula at the end of March.
 More photos and thoughts below…

 Flowing water travels alongside frozen water.
 How I wish the “two camps” of our divided nation could survive side-by-side this way until a thaw brings us together again.
 You may wonder why current events come to mind at such a time.
 They’re never far from my mind.
-It comes from spending 30 years in public and military service, and realizing that these are truly disruptive and historic times.
+It comes from 30 years in public and military service, and realizing that these are truly historic times.

 Standing nearly under the waterfall’s edge, one marvels at nature’s power.

 How does water freeze in mid-fall?
 Or so it seems to do.
-If we could only freeze-frame the film of our divided nation, roll back a few decades, and start over where we used to listen to each other.
+If we could only freeze-frame the film of our nation, roll back a few decades, and start over where we used to listen to each other.

 This reddish hue is caused by iron oxide, I believe.
 A dramatic example of this is Blood Falls in Antarctica.
 I will post about my time in Antarctica soon.